hashicorp/consul/website/source/docs/agent/options.html.md

 *   <a name="addresses"></a><a href="#addresses">`addresses`</a> - This is a nested object that allows
     setting bind addresses.
-In Consul 1.0 and later these can be set to a space-separated list of addresses to bind to, or a [go-sockaddr](https://github.com/hashicorp/go-sockaddr#go-sockaddr) that can potentially resolve to multiple addresses.
+In Consul 1.0 and later these can be set to a space-separated list of addresses to bind to, or a [go-sockaddr](https://godoc.org/github.com/hashicorp/go-sockaddr/template) template that can potentially resolve to multiple addresses.

     `http` supports binding to a Unix domain socket.
 A socket can be specified in the form `unix:///path/to/socket`.
 A new domain socket will be